-These regulations are issued under the authority of the Director of Information Learning Services who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.
+These regulations are issued under the authority of the Director of Information Learning and Estates who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.

 You must not use the IT facilities without the permission of Information Learning Services.

-Infringing these regulations may result in sanctions under the institution's disciplinary processes.
+Infringing these regulations may result in action or sanctions under the institution’s safeguarding or disciplinary processes.
 Offending material may be removed, and York St John University will not be liable for any loss as a result of such removal.